luskaner/aoe2DELanServer/README.md

 ### Server

 - Windows: 10 or higher (no S edition nor S mode), Server 2016 or higher.
-- MacOS: Catalina 10.15 or higher.
+- macOS: Big Sur 11 or higher.
 - GNU/Linux: *any supported distro, see the note below for details*.

 Admin rights or firewall permission to listen to port 443 for https will likely be required (once or repeatedly) depending on the operating system.

-Note: For the full list see [minimum requirements for Go](https://go.dev/wiki/MinimumRequirements) 1.22.
+Note: For the full list see [minimum requirements for Go](https://go.dev/wiki/MinimumRequirements) 1.23.

 ### Launcher